paulxiep/portfolio/7_wonders/README.md

 7 Wonders is another (and 2nd) popular classic board game that I've decided to include in my repository.
 I started playing it in Mar 2023.

-Currently the project is in (very early stage of) Phase 1.
-I'm building the basic game engine.
+The project has reached the end of phase 1, with some planned features pushed to future updates.

-It is decided this project will use Gymnasium's library for proper reinforcement learning from the get-go.
+This project used Gymnasium's library for proper reinforcement learning environment from the get-go, even if I haven't used most of its features yet.

-The game elements consist of cards and boards, then the game play will involve around implementing card effects and card purchase.
+The game elements consist of cards and boards, and the game play revolves around implementing card effects and card purchase.

 I'll see if I can use UI other than tkinter.
+That'll come in phase 2.

 I've obtained card list for the 1st edition from
 [1st edition card list](https://github.com/joffrey-bion/seven-wonders/blob/main/sw-engine/src/main/resources/org/luxons/sevenwonders/engine/data/cards.json)